-Brightspace site: There is a Brightspace site for this course called Spring 2023 GEOG 409 A01 (21698).
-It is best to access it through your UVic page and SSO.
-Please go to the site and check it often.
+Brightspace site: There is a Brightspace site for this course called Spring 2024 GEOG 409 A01.
+It is best to access

 Communications:

 • Course information, tips, reminders, and all notices: There is a Brightspace site for this course.
 Please go here first and please visit often.
 This is where I will put anything I think might help you.
 Please check your preferred email address is correct so you do not miss anything.